nickyblackburn/cool-download-scripts/README.md

 *a repo for all my cool downloa scripts*

 ## Whats included
-1. youtube playlist downloader -> mp3's
+1. youtube playlist downloader -> mp3's hit ctrl c once when u have the script running to download using the working encoding